revel/revel.github.io/tutorial/gettingstarted.md

 1. Make a directory: `mkdir ~/gocode`
 2. Tell Go to use that as your GOPATH: `export GOPATH=~/gocode`
-3. Save your GOPATH so that it will apply to all future shell sessions: `echo GOPATH=$GOPATH >> .bash_profile`
+3. Save your GOPATH so that it will apply to all future shell sessions: `echo GOPATH=$GOPATH >> .bash_profile` On Mac Terminal: `echo 'export GOPATH=$GOPATH' >> .bash_profile`, remember this will append this line to your BASH profile configuration and you can always go edit it later using vim or your favourite editor.

 Now your Go installation is complete.